Lamatte/config/README.md

-# config
+# Config

-Linux workspace configuration files
+These are my Linux workspace configuration files.